USSR: Undergraduate Study Semester in Russia

 The tuition is 8,600 US dollars per one-semester program per student corresponding to the standard load and credits.

-- A letter of recommendation from an academic who is very familiar with your academic work
+- One letter of recommendation from a person who is closely acquainted with your academic work

 Applications are assessed by the EUSP International Programs Admissions Committee.
 Applicants can expect an admission decision approximately two weeks after submitting a complete application.

 Admissions continue on a rolling basis until all places are taken.
 Early applications are strongly encouraged.
 Due to a somewhat lengthy Russian Study Visa issuing process we ask to send the completed application form no later than